Andrew Freeman FACS's location

 I am also a lifetime member of Vegan ACT.

-I am a life Member of the National Gallery of Australian Foundation (NGAF).
+I am also a life Member, and a member of the Bequest Circle, of the National Gallery of Australian Foundation (NGAF).

 My name is also listed on the Honour Board in the foyer of the NLA.